Photo: Zhejiang Normal University is in Jinhua, a small city in China

 Teaching in China can be a money saver for foreign teachers.
 But have you thought about teaching in a small city could save you more than that in a tier 1 city like Beijing and Shanghai?
-That sounds untrue by instinct but for most teaching positions it is surprisingly true.
 Why is that so?
+Here is what Yann (French Teacher at Jiangxi Normal University) says about his salary and savings in Nanchang.

 Oh, and did I mention we only worked 20 hours a week?